mykelalvis/FT/Traveller/WORKING/SGK_issue_01.md

 Diishalum has relatively little influence within the subsector - the region is effectively overshadowed by the more powerful areas of Mimu and Ushra.
-In recent years, the subsector’s economic centre of gravity has shifted to the Upag/Unishpiir region, as these worlds have prospered under increased trade with the ConSentiency.
+In recent years, the subsector’s economic center of gravity has shifted to the Upag/Unishpiir region, as these worlds have prospered under increased trade with the ConSentiency.
 The subsector is influenced significantly